 Use that Time to Reflect and Write YOUR Book!

 When I returned to work, I reached out to my database of clients, colleagues, and other experts for their input.
 I asked those interested to select chapters that they would be interested in reviewing.
 Their feedback revealed where my material was strong, where it was weak, and where there were voids.
 My experience and knowledge base, however extensive, are somewhat limited because I cannot have every experience.
 No one can!
 And, if I was going to invest the time, energy, and financials into this book series, I wanted it to be as comprehensive as possible with every “i” dotted and “t” crossed—if you know what I mean!

-Why Every Desk Should Have This Series?
+Why Every Desk Should Have This Series

-my expertise, journey, and personal side,
+To learn more about my expertise, journey, and personal side,